karensawrey/markdown-examples/README.md

-# Repository to illustrate Markdown and its syntax.
+# Repository for illustrating Markdown and its syntax.
 A few MD files to illustrate the power of Markdown.

 Created by Karen Sawrey for learning purposes.